 Monica Wolf, B.A.
 (Hons.), LL.B.

-Monica Wolf joined Neighbourhood Legal Services (London & Middlesex) as a staff lawyer in 2000.
-She has a B.A in Modern Languages from the University of Toronto and a law degree from the University of Windsor.
-While Monica has worked in all areas of the clinic’s areas of practice, her focus now is on housing law – representing tenants, housing law reform and tenant education.
+Monica is a senior staff lawyer at Neighbourhood Legal Services (London & Middlesex).
+She has a B.A in Modern Languages from the University of Toronto and her law degree from the University of Windsor.
+Monica was called to the Bar in 1991 and has experience in all areas of the clinic’s areas of practice except employment law.

 Justin Chong, B.A.
 (Hons.), J.D.